 There are different styles for the Café macchiato that can be achieved by trying different amounts of the ingredients.
-You should experiment to brew different style of this espresso until you find the one you love.
+You should experiment to brew different styles of this espresso until you find the one you love.
 You may come out with your personal style of coffee.

 8. Make an espresso ristretto

 This type of coffee has to do with the volume of the espresso.
-The ristretto is less diluted which means it has less water and fine grounded coffee; this makes the drink concentrated and strong.
+The ristretto is less diluted which means it has less water and finely grounded coffee; this makes the drink concentrated and strong.
 You should expect a caffeine jolt from the espresso ristretto.

 9. Make an espresso doppio

-This coffee is another name for the double shot of espresso, and the drink is equivalent to two cups of an espresso drink.
+This coffee is another name for the double shot of espresso, and the drink is equivalent to two cups of an espresso drink

 10. Make an espresso variant by adding an extra ingredient to the drink.